OrKoN/git-bulk/README.md

 `gb-update` 		- pull all repositories in the subfolder

-`gb-commit` 		- commit and push to master branch
+`gb-commit [Message]` 		- commit and push to master branch.
+Message is optional.
+Default is "Minor Update".

 `gb-tag tagName`    	- tags and push to the tag branch